Skip to Main Content

 What Is a Noncompete Agreement?

-According to the FTC, an estimated 30 million employees are currently bound by a noncompetition agreement. “[A] non-compete clause is a contractual term between an employer and a worker that blocks the worker from working for a competing employer or starting a competing business, typically within a certain geographic area and period of time after the worker’s employment ends.”
+According to the FTC, an estimated 30 million employees are currently bound by a noncompetition agreement. “[A] non-compete clause is a contractual term between an employer and a worker that blocks the worker from working for a competing employer or starting a competing business, typically within a certain geographic area and period after the worker’s employment ends.”
 The FTC’s rationale offered in support of this gargantuan leap forward for the rights of American employees is, “non-compete clauses prevent workers from leaving jobs and decrease competition for workers, they lower wages for both workers who are subject to them as well as workers who are not.”
-The FTC estimates a ban on noncompete agreements would raise employee wages to $250 billion to $296 billion per year, while concurrently stimulating the current economy and provide increased tax revenue for the U.S. Treasury.
+The FTC estimates a ban on noncompete agreements would raise employee wages to $250 billion to $296 billion per year, while concurrently stimulating the current economy and providing increased tax revenue for the U.S. Treasury.
 I estimate that employees and employers would save more than $1 billion annually on legal fees fighting against and for enforcement of noncompetition agreements in court.
 This number was premised on the membership of the 4000 National Employment Lawyers Association (NELA.org)(which I am a member) and each one handling five noncompete cases a year, a very conservative estimate.

 Employees Never Had a Chance to Negotiate

 Who in their right mind would oppose this proposed rule to ban noncompete agreements?
 Employers nationwide, both small and large.
-However, no fare minded employee or executive will stare you in the eye and convince you that this new proposed ban on noncompetes is wrong for them individually and wrong for the country.
+However, no fair-minded employee or executive will stare you in the eye and convince you that this new proposed ban on noncompetes is wrong for them individually and wrong for the country.
 I say this because I represent both employees and executives.
-I have never had a client state the noncompete agreement was something they asked for nor something they ever wanted.
+I have never had a client state the noncompete agreement was something they asked for or something they ever wanted.
 A noncompete in its essence seeks to deny employment income to employees, and in the executive situation force a forfeiture of incentive compensation she has rightly and honestly earned through her tenure of service to the company.

 The Proposed Rule